rizinorg/book/src/basic_commands/sdb.md

 ```

 ## So what ?
-So, you can now do this inside your radare2 sessions!
+So, you can now do this inside your rizin sessions!

 Let's take a simple binary, and check what is already _sdbized_.
 ```